ottenwbe/recipes-manager/README.md

 ### Deployment

 We briefly describe two deployment options.
-First, a Kubernetes-based deployment, including the deployment of all other recipes-manager tools.
+First, a Kubernetes-based deployment, including the deployment of all other cooking-related tools.
 Secondly, a stand-alone deployment:

 1. See https://github.com/ottenwbe/recipes-manager-deployment for how to run the whole suite of micro-services on a Kubernetes cluster, including the frontend and a database.

 2. To run recipes-manager as standalone service (either amd64 or arm64):

-    1. Prepare a configuraiton file (see next section).
+    1. Prepare a configuration file (see next section).
     1. Start a database

             docker run -d --name=db-recipes-manager -p 27018:27017 mongo:4